-- 20.2.1 To ensure that their Anti-Doping policies and rules conform with the Code. - 20.2.2 To require as a condition of membership or recognition that National Federations' Anti-Doping policies and rules are in compliance with the applicable provisions of the Code. - 20.2.3 To require Athletes who are not regular members of a National Federation to be available for Sample collection and to provide accurate and up-to-date whereabouts information as part of the National Registered Testing Pool during the year before the Paralympic Games as a condition of participation in the Paralympic Games. - 20.2.4 To co-operate with their National Anti-Doping Organization. - 20.2.5 To require each of its National Federations to establish rules requiring each Athlete Support Personnel who participates as coach, trainer, manager, team staff, official, medical or paramedical personnel in an Event or activity authorized or organized by a National Federation or one of its member organizations to agree to be bound by Anti-Doping rules in conformity with the Code as a condition of such participation. - 20.2.6 To notify the Athlete or other Person who is asserted to have committed an Anti-Doping Rule Violation as provided in article 14.1.1. - 20.2.7 The applicable NPC is responsible for enforcing any sanction imposed by the IPC. - 20.2.8 To withhold some or all funding, during any period of his or her Ineligibility, to any Athlete or Athlete Support Personnel who has violated Anti-Doping rules. - 20.2.9 To withhold some or all funding to its member or recognized National Federations that are not in compliance with the Code. - 20.2.10 To vigorously pursue all potential Anti-Doping Rule Violations within its jurisdiction including investigation into whether Athlete Support Personnel or other Persons may have been involved in each case of doping.
+- 20.2.1 To ensure that their Anti-Doping policies and rules conform with the Code. - 20.2.2 To require as a condition of membership or recognition that National Federations' Anti-Doping policies and rules are in compliance with the applicable provisions of the Code. - 20.2.3 To require Athletes who are not regular members of a National Federation to be available for Sample collection and to provide accurate and up-to-date whereabouts information as part of the National Registered Testing Pool during the year before the Paralympic Games as a condition of participation in the Paralympic Games. - 20.2.4 To co-operate with their National Anti-Doping Organization. - 20.2.5 To require each of its National Federations to establish rules requiring each Athlete Support Personnel who participates as coach, trainer, manager, team staff, official, medical or para-medical personnel in an Event or activity authorized or organized by a National Federation or one of its member organizations to agree to be bound by Anti-Doping rules in conformity with the Code as a condition of such participation. - 20.2.6 To notify the Athlete or other Person who is asserted to have committed an Anti-Doping Rule Violation as provided in article 14.1.1. - 20.2.7 The applicable NPC is responsible for enforcing any sanction imposed by the IPC. - 20.2.8 To withhold some or all funding, during any period of his or her Ineligibility, to any Athlete or Athlete Support Personnel who has violated Anti-Doping rules.